When Dinosaurs Roamed the Moon

 In other words: Scientists set up ideas and explanations which you can easily check and destroy.
 In fact, the strength of a Scientific theory isn’t the evidence for it.
 It’s how easy it would be to find evidence against it, and yet none can be found.
 In Science we seek to disprove our guesses, not to confirm them.

-This sort of speculation is fruitless.
+Speculation about hidden government agendas are fruitless.
 If we can’t know what happens in a secret meeting, why assume a conspiracy?
 Why not assume there was no conspiracy?
 There’s just as much evidence.

 I can’t completely disprove any conspiracy theory because any conspiracy theory has an element of “we can never know the truth” .
 Science, however, sets up explanations which you can easily go out and check.